revaturelabs/interviewquestions/InterviewSpecificQuestions/Angular/05-Directives.md

 Steps to creating custom directive in angular:

 1. To create an angular application, run `ng new myapp` command.
-2. Then, we can create directive by running `ng g d myHighlight` command.
+2. Then, we can create a directive by running the `ng g d myHighlight` command.
 Angular CLI creates two files `my-highlight.directive.spec.ts` and `my-highlight.directive.ts` and updates `app.module.ts`
-3. In `my-highlight.directive.ts`, we will create an instance of `ElementRef` and just highlighting the background color as yellow.
+3. In `my-highlight.directive.ts`, we will create an instance of `ElementRef` and just high lighting the background color as yellow.
 ```ts
 import { Directive, ElementRef} from '@angular/core';